OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 After you've created your branch, run ``python go-openmdao-dev.py`` from the top directory of your branch to set up your development environment.
+(The ``devenv`` directory that is created is not part of the source repository.)
 The script will check the version of Python you are running.
 You must be running a version greater than or equal to 2.6 but less than 3.0.
 (To find out which Python version you are running, you can type ``python --version``.)

 .. note:: On Windows, you need to run the installer from a command window that has the Visual Studio environment variables set.
 The easiest way to do this is to